 If you become incapacitated, having an incapacity plan in with your overall estate plan ensures that your best interests are clear.
-It also
+It also ensures your family is taken care of.

 Why An Incapacity Plan?